CaiqueSobral/vsc-PathCreator/README.md

 - Keyboard shortcut: `Cmd+Opt+N` (or `Ctrl+Alt+N` on Windows)
 - Automatically creates all necessary folders in the path
 - Uses "/" as the path separator
-- The last item in the path is treated as the file name

 ## Usage